Alexandra Tilley

-Alexandra "Alex" Tilley (born 5 October 1993) is a Scottish alpine ski racer.
-She is from Torphins, Aberdeenshire, Scotland.
+Alexandra "Alex" Tilley (born 5 October 1993) is a Scottish retired alpine ski racer.
+She is from Torphins, Aberdeenshire, Scotland, and specialized in the technical disciplines of giant slalom and slalom.

 She competed at the 2015 World Championships in Beaver Creek, US, in the giant slalom.
 She scored her first points in the Alpine Skiing World Cup when she finished 19th in a giant slalom in Lienz in December 2015.
 At the 2017 World Championships in St. Moritz, Switzerland, she finished 30th in the giant slalom and 25th in the slalom.

 She competed in the 2018 and 2022 Winter Olympics in the slalom and giant slalom skiing events.
 She broke her ankle while training in November 2021.